Technical

 Customer service communication skills

-• Clarity and Conciseness: Explains solutions without jargon, repeats key points when needed, and avoids overwhelming the customer with technical details.
+• Clarity and Conciseness: Explains solutions without jargon and avoids overwhelming the customer with technical details.

-• Empathy and Emotional Intelligence: Acknowledges the customer’s frustration and responds with emotionally aware language that validates their experience.
+• Empathy and Emotional Intelligence: Acknowledges the customer’s frustration with emotionally aware language.

-• Channel-Appropriate Style: Adapts communication based on platform: short and responsive in chat, warm and structured in calls, clear and detailed in email.
+• Channel-Appropriate Style: Adapts communication based on platform: short in chat, warm in calls, clear in email.

 A Step-by-Step Framework to Assess Candidates Customer Communication Skills